ChrisPritchard/ctf-writeups/01-tbbt-fun-with-flags.md

 ## Login big pharma - SQL vector

-After logging in through /private/login.php, penny69:pennyisafreeloader gets to the search page.
+After logging in through /private/login.php, penny69:pennyisafreeloader gets to a search page.
-Searching for `'` returns `You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '%'' at line 1`
+Searching for `'` returns `You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '%'' at line 1`, so its susceptible to sql injection.

 ## Using above sql injection to get password hashes

+I eventually managed to get a dump of the users table, where I got my second flag, bernadette's:

 ```
 admin	3fc0a7acf087f549ac2b266baf94b8b1	    josh	    Dont mess with me